International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ### 3.4 Compression

-Catalog services MAY compress responses to a catalog request by setting the `Content-Encoding` header to `gzip` as described in the [HTTP 1.1 Specification](https://www.rfc-editor.org/rfc/rfc9110.html#name-gzip-coding).
+Catalog services MAY compress responses to a [Catalog](../model/terminology.md#catalog) request by setting the `Content-Encoding` header to `gzip` as described in the [HTTP 1.1 Specification](https://www.rfc-editor.org/rfc/rfc9110.html#name-gzip-coding).

 ## 4 The Well-Known Proof Metadata Endpoint